 Inspiration for many of her poems comes from looking through a thesaurus given to her by English teacher Hugh Gilmore at Abington High School on the last day of ninth grade.
 (Gilmore is now a freelance columnist for the Local.)

 While participating in a recent Quaker conference, she was asked to display 10 of the photo/poem pairs in the conference’s art gallery.
 “I felt it was quite an honor,” she said.
-“Most of the [other exhibitors] were professional artists.”
+“Most of the were professional artists.”

 Moses recently had another seizure and is unable to drive for six months.
 She continues to turn to her poetry and photos to keep herself balanced and engaged.